John A. Burns: Legacy

-The John A. Burns School of Medicine, at the University of Hawaii at Manoa, is named for him.
+The John A. Burns School of Medicine, at the University of Hawaiʻi at Mānoa, is named for him.
 In 1997, Governor Ben Cayetano named the newly completed Interstate H-3 in his honor, and the road to the summit of Mauna Kea is also named after him.
 A Hawaii golf tournament, comprising the state's best amateurs and PGA professionals, was created in his honor.
 The Governor's Cup is a team event, and is played between the amateurs against the professionals.
 A special qualifier for the amateur team after the tournament will provide the medalist a chance to play in the Sony Open in Hawaii, a PGA Tour Event.